Karma Series Overview

 - The Student, who is working toward their Karma Award.

-- The Mentor, who is called Karma Saathi, is the parent or guardian working side-by-side with the child.
+- The Mentor, who is called Karma Saathi, is the parent or guardian working side-by-side with the student.
 The mentor is also considered a “student”.
 The mentor may elect to complete a Saathi workbook and earn a Saathi award as well.

 - The Counselor, who is called Karma Bhakta and is responsible for “guiding” the course.